jhong2023/rest-bootstrap/README.md

 rest-bootstrap
 ==============

-A rest service bootstrap to help people easisy setup run / test environment.
+A rest service framework for fast and easy environment setup.

-It uses Spring, Jersey, Spring JPA, Hiberate.
+It is based on Spring, Jersey, Spring JPA, Hiberate.

+Build and test it with:
+mvn install